csula-students/beautiful-data-project-dream/notes/introduction.md

 For the purpose of this course we consider the order of knowledge:

 * First order: obtaining information directly from the data or metadata
-* Second order: derive inferential information
+* Second order: comprehension of first order knowledge
-* Third order: predicting an outcome that is derived from data
+* Third order: derive inferential information or predicting an outcome that is derived from data

 A good question is aim to address third order knowledge!
 In other word, just download a data set and get the size of data is not consider to be good question!

 ### Some starting points of data sets